-You must submit a GLOS Contract Rider to the organization’s housing coordinator before the GLOS housing deadline of April 10, 2013.
+You must appear on your house roster submitted to the Housing Office on April 18, 2016 and you must sign the Greek Housing Contract Rider (on Banner Student) by April 27, 2016.
 The housing coordinator will assign the spaces and provide our office with the room assignments and contracts.
 If you do not get a space in a social organization house and one becomes available later, you can change from your residence hall assignment to the house.
-There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 1, 2013 for fall term).
+There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 20, 2016 for fall term).

 If you select a room during room draw and your enrollment pattern changes from an “R” to an “L” after room draw is completed, we will cancel your assignment and notify you of the change.
-If you change your D-Plan to an “L” after the end of room draw and before July 1st, a $250 housing cancellation fee will apply.
-If you change your D-plan between July 1st and September 14, 2013 you will be charged the $500 housing cancellation fee.
-If your D-Plan changes from an “L” to an “R” after Room Draw, you should submit a Late Fall Housing Application, available on BannerStudent starting May 6th.
+If you change your D-Plan to an “L” after the end of room draw and before July 20th, a $250 housing cancellation fee will apply.
+If you change your D-plan between July 20 and the start of Fall Term 2016 you will be charged the $500 housing cancellation fee.
+If your D-Plan changes from an “L” to an “R” after Room Draw, you should submit a Fall Waitlist Housing Application, available on BannerStudent starting May 16th.

 As long as your D-Plan is still an “R” at the time of Room Draw, you can select a fall term room.
 If you are accepted to your Off-Campus Program, then your D-Plan will change and we will cancel your fall term housing.
 If you select a room with roommates, they will have the option of pulling in a friend.

-If there is another student you would like to have as your roommate, you may request that he/she be assigned to your room.
+If there is another eligible student you would like to have as your roommate, you may request that he/she be assigned to your room.
+To be eligible, the student you wish to pull-in must either already be in college-owned housing for the fall or on the Waitlist.
 All parties must agree to this new assignment before it will be approved.
-If you are not able to identify a new roommate, a student seeking fall housing will be assigned to the vacancy and you will be notified by blitz.
+If you are not able to identify a new roommate, a student seeking fall housing will be assigned to the vacancy and you will be notified by email.

 In order for any fall term room change to be approved, you must receive permission from the Director of Housing.

-Once your time slot has opened up you can pick your room anytime until we close the portal on May 6 ,2012.
+Once your time slot has opened up you can pick your room up until 9am the following morning.

-If you cancel your housing after the end of room draw and before July 1st, you will be charged a $250 cancellation fee.
-Cancellations made after July 1st will be charged the $500 housing cancellation fee.
+If you cancel your housing after the end of room draw and before July 20th, you will be charged a $250 cancellation fee.
+Cancellations made after July 20th are subject to a $500 housing cancellation fee.
 Cancellations are not accepted once the residence halls have opened.
 Those remaining in your room will likely be assigned new roommates.